rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 WebAssembly features: for example maybe your engine is difficult to update or doesn't support a new feature.
 Disabling on-by-default features is unfortunately not the easiest task.
-It is notably not sufficient to use `-Ctarget-features=-foo` to disable features for just your own project's compilation because the Rust standard library, shipped in precompiled form, is compiled with this features enabled.
+It is notably not sufficient to use `-Ctarget-features=-sign-ext` to disable a feature for just your own project's compilation because the Rust standard library, shipped in precompiled form, is still compiled with the feature enabled.

 To disable on-by-default WebAssembly proposal it's required that you use Cargo's [`-Zbuild-std`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#build-std)